getupmychild/getupmychild.github.io/_pages/about.md

 {:/}

 **Ammar Plumber** is a grad student at the University of Pennsylvania.
 His mother was a foster child in India.
-While attending high school in Dallas, Ammar did a lot of volunteer work with children from difficult backgrounds (battered women's shelters and poor communities).
-He recently became Christian and has a strong desire to share his faith with others.
+While attending high school in Dallas, Ammar has worked with Genesis Women's Shelter, Voice of Hope Ministries, Hope's Door New Beginning Center, and other organizations dedicated to healing the vulnerable.

 {::nomarkdown}